-Based on the information provided, AOG anticipates amounts of cut and fill, two (2) to four (4) feet +/-, from the current elevation within the proposed structure footprint will be required to achieve finish floor elevations.
+Based on the information provided, AOG anticipates amounts of cut and fill amounts of about two (2) to four (4) feet (+/-) from the existing ground surface elevation, within the proposed project limits, will be required to achieve design grades.
 It is possible that additional cuts and fills may be required to obtain improved surface drainage.

-Appropriate erosion control measures, such as proper site contouring during grading activities, as well as silt fences, should be maintained to help keep any eroded materials onsite.
+Appropriate erosion control measures, such as proper site contouring during grading activities, as well as, silt fences, should be maintained to help keep any eroded materials onsite.

-Within the footprint of the proposed new structure and associated paving, it is recommended that any topsoil, vegetation, utility backfill, and other deleterious material (i.e. concrete slabs, relic foundations, utilities, etc.) or pavements should be stripped and removed prior to the placement of any fill required to achieve the finished floor elevation.
+Within the footprint of the proposed new structure, it is recommended that any topsoil, vegetation, utility backfill, and other deleterious material (i.e., concrete slabs, relic foundations, utilities, etc.) or pavements should be stripped and removed prior to the placement of any fill required to achieve the finished floor elevation.
+In accordance with the local building code, this should be verified by a representative of Alpha-Omega Geotech, Inc. prior to the placement of fill.